BitrixInfo/yii2-tilda-api/README.md

 Rendering pages
 ---------------

-After your page was saved to the local storage, you can render it with the `loadPage` method of the extension.
+After your page was saved to the local storage, you can render it with the `registerAssets` and `renderHtml` methods of the extension.
 This will require two steps to implement:

 In your controller action register the required assets:
 ```php